 Any phone that can complete the tasks as set out above gets the stated score.

-Benchmarking is usually associated with assessing the ability of a CPU and it’s ability to run software.
+Benchmarking is usually associated with assessing the ability of a CPU and its ability to run software.
 It provides a fair way to compare the performance of two or more CPUs/SoCs.

 Principle